 Students will be assigned a locker for their storage of school bags, books, lunch, jackets and laptops.
 Students must sign for receipt of their locker key.
 The school administration respects a student's right to privacy.
 However, all students should understand that school authorities have the right and responsibility to inspect lockers, to ensure the safety and welfare of all students.
+These would be conducted with the student removing all contents themself.
 As a precaution against loss of materials from lockers, students are always urged to keep lockers locked, and not to give their key to other students.
 Ajial is not responsible for items that are lost or stolen from student lockers or left outside of the lockers.